“When the cicadas croak, the jaguar may pounce.”

 As I leave the ship and return to Panama City, I think about how the vitality and exuberant beauty of this part of Central America seduced me, whether it was on the enduring engineering marvel that is the canal or in the pristine wilderness of Costa Rica.
 Pura vida indeed.

-See more images from the One Ocean Expeditions voyage to Costa Rica and Panama in the gallery below.
+See more images from the voyage in the gallery below.

 Marina Jimenez (@marinacjimenez) is a National Magazine Award-winning writer whose previous story for Canadian Geographic Travel was about Havana, Cuba.
 Christian Fleury (@christian_fleury) is a documentary-style photographer who recently shot a story about the Magdalen Islands for Canadian Geographic Travel and has had other work published in Time, Reader’s Digest and Canadian Geographic.